 Solo is the eighth track on Prince's fifteenth album Come, and, a week before the album's release, was included as the b-side of Letitgo, the album's first single, released worldwide.

-Although specific recording dates are not known, basic tracks were recorded in May, 1993 at Paisley Park Studios, Chanhassen, MN, USA (during the same set of sessions that produced Space, Pope, Strays Of The World, What's My Name, Interactive, Zannalee, and an updated recording of Race).
+Although specific recording dates are not known, basic tracks were recorded in mid to late May, 1993 at Paisley Park Studios, Chanhassen, MN, USA (during the same set of sessions that produced Space, Pope, Strays Of The World, What's My Name, Interactive, Zannalee, and an updated recording of Race).

 The lyrics had been written by David Henry Hwang, writer of the play M. Butterfly, which Prince had been to see in 1989.
 Hwang was contacted in 1993 by Prince about the possibility of writing a stage musical, and they met soon after in New York City to discuss the project.